 The market offers enormous opportunities for marketers.

-Study of consumer behaviour may be extremely useful in exploiting marketing opportunities and in meeting with challenges and that the market offers.
+Study of consumer behavior may be extremely useful in exploiting marketing opportunities and in meeting with challenges and that the market offers.

 14. Decisions Regarding Channels of Distribution

-The goods which are sold and purchased Soley on the basis of the low price must have cheap and economical distribution channels.
+The goods which are sold and purchased solely based on the low price must have cheap and economical distribution channels.

 In case of those articles which requires service after such as TV sets must have different channels of distribution.

-Thus, the decision regarding channels of distribution is taken on the basis of consumer behaviour.
-18 Characteristics of Entrepreneurial Behaviour (Explained).
+Thus, the decision regarding channels of distribution is taken based on consumer behavior.

-Thus, In short, it may be said that in the interest of effective and fruitful marketing decisions, marketers must develop in an understanding of their consumers’ behaviour, the buying process and the variables influencing consumer behaviour.
+Thus, In short, it may be said that in the interest of effective and fruitful marketing decisions, marketers must develop an understanding of their consumers’ behavior, the buying process, and the variables influencing consumer behavior.

-From the consumers’ first recognition of a need, through the external influences of people, information, and products, to the decision to purchase (or not), and its subsequent effects all these activities and process come under the heading of consumer behaviour.
+From the consumers’ first recognition of a need, through the external influences of people, information, and products, to the decision to purchase (or not), and its subsequent effects all these activities and processes come under the heading of consumer behavior.

-It is essential to study and analyse it in order to understand why he/she has developed such a predisposition.
+It is essential to study and analyze it to understand why he/she has developed such a predisposition.